 Ventilation and Breathing

 It seems that when Outdoor Research grafted Pertex fabric onto their rock-solid bivy foundation, they created a real gem.
 Yes, we are suckers for really lightweight and functional pieces, but in this case, the lightweight fabric brought with it some highly beneficial properties.
-The thinner fabric (thinner than the past award-winning alpine bivy) proved to be much more breathable.
-While the OR Alpine is quite good, we found ourselves maintaining homeostasis in the Helium for longer periods even with it completely sealed up.
+The thinner fabric proved to be very breathable, and we found ourselves maintaining homeostasis in the Helium for longer periods even with it completely sealed up.

-There is an interesting ventilation difference between the Helium Bivy and the Alpine.
-The Alpine has a much larger storm flap over the zipper which does allow you to have it unzipped a bit more during a downpour.
+There is an interesting ventilation difference between the Helium Bivy and other heavy-duty models with larger storm flaps over the zipper that allow you to have it unzipped a bit more during a downpour.
 We found that the difference between this mechanical ventilation advantage was made up by the Helium's lower weight and more breathable Pertex fabric.

-It was hard to contain our excitement as we uncovered the attributes of the Helium considering its weight-savings compared to its main competition, the OR Alpine Bivy.
-While maintaining everything we loved from other OR bivys, this thing rings in several ounces less than other comparable bags.
+It was hard to contain our excitement as we uncovered the attributes of the Helium considering its weight-savings compared to its predecessor, the now-discontinued OR Alpine Bivy.
+While maintaining everything we loved from other OR bivies, this thing rings in several ounces less than other comparable bags.
 This Helium weighs a hair over a pound at 16.3 oz.
-That's over four ounces lighter than the Alpine Bivy.
 For comparison to see how much weight OR has been shaving off their bivies; the previous version of the Alpine weighed 28.5 ounces on our scale, and the earlier version of the Helium was just over 18 ounces.

-Yes, there are lighter bivys — much lighter in-fact.
+Yes, there are lighter bivies — much lighter in fact.
 The new MSR Pro Bivy offers decent weatherproofing but forewent some of the creature comforts.
 It tipped the scales right at 8.9 ounces, which is pretty amazing.
 If you're looking for an emergency bivy that actually holds up, check that thing out.

 Despite the significant weight loss and volume necessary to pack the OR Helium the stuff pouch it's shipped in is unnecessarily large.
 We could pack the bivy, sans pole, into a bag half the size.
-While the large stuff sack (the same sack used for the thicker and heavier Alpine Bivy) made deploying and storing the bivy easy, you could save some serious space by keeping the bivy and pole separate and utilizing a much smaller stuff sack.
+While the large stuff sack made deploying and storing the bivy easy, you could save some serious space by keeping the bivy and pole separate and utilizing a much smaller stuff sack.

 Ultimately the larger stuff sack does give you some options.
 You can keep the bivy in the amply sized bag for normal use, and if the occasion calls for it, you can smash the bivy down into a much smaller space.

 We feel like the OR Helium offers some serious bang for your buck.
 But seriously, this is a great bivy.
 It ticks all of the necessary boxes.
-It's comfortable, weather resistant, lightweight, and packable.
-It is also significantly cheaper than it's the closest competitor, the OR Alpine Bivy.
-About 70 bucks cheaper which is significant to most of us.
+It's comfortable, weather-resistant, lightweight, and packable.
+It is also significantly relatively inexpensive compared to many other high-end competitors.